 “First Energy Web Foundation members have realized the opportunity and decided to support the joint development out of different motivation.
 It matters because it will bring enormous effi ciency increases and promises to be the grid management solution for a 100% renewables driven world.
 There is no other technology available that has similar promises and no other event than EUW‘17 where so many of the key players are discussing the industry developments.”

 Ewald Hesse, CEO & Founder, GridSingularity

 Electrifying format for the Keynote closing!

-This will be the first time ever that the Closing Keynote during the Summit will be open to everyone!
+For the first time ever, the Closing Keynote during the Summit was open to everyone in 2017!

-Taking place on the Energy Revolution Europe Hub on the exhibition floor, keynote speakers will discuss electrification of the EV market in Europe, integrated smart charging home solutions and e-car sharing.
+Taking place on the Energy Revolution Europe Hub on the exhibition floor, keynote speakers discussed electrification of the EV market in Europe, integrated smart charging home solutions and e-car sharing.

 No business or sector can live off their past glories.
 New ideas and strategies are needed to give us an edge in our respective fields; this is where the involvement of young, dynamic and creative people is vital.
 The Closing Keynote was your key to hearing the latest solutions happening in the energy landscape by the most influential experts conversing with policy makers from the European Commission on climate change and those students eager to make their mark on the industry.Full Summit Programme